This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

-If you’re finding your commute to and from work on your bicycle each day leaves you drained of energy and drenched in sweat, or that hill you have to scale feels a little steeper each time, electric bikes could offer you a perfect solution.
+If you find your commute to and from work on your bicycle, each day drains you of energy and leaves you drenched in sweat, or that hill you have to scale feels a little steeper each time, electric bikes could offer you a perfect solution.

 Sure, they’ll cost you a fair bit more than a regular bike, but you’ll gain all of the advantages from a fitness perspective, requiring less pedal power on your part all the while.
-And who knows – that extra energy you’ll have by the time you arrive at your desk could help you become more productive at work, too.
+And who knows – that extra energy you’ll have by the time you arrive at your desk could also help you become more productive at work.

 Electric Bike Stats

 And they’re not only big in The Netherlands; they’re the biggest.
-Holland sell more e-bikes than any other type of bicycle, and in 2018, in excess of one million bikes were sold to the Dutch, with electric bikes account for 40 per cent of these sales.
+Holland sells more e-bikes than any other type of bicycle, and in 2018, more than one million bikes were sold to the Dutch, with electric bikes accounting for 40 percent of these sales.
 In 2017, they represented 31 per cent.

-Sales of electric bikes, though, have increased by eight per cent in the UK each year, and Halfords say 65 per cent of their e-bikes go to people older than 55, which proves that you don’t have to be in your prime physically to reap their benefits.
+Sales of electric bikes, though, have increased by eight percent in the UK each year, and Halfords says 65 percent of their e-bikes go to people older than 55, which proves that you don’t have to be in your prime physically to reap their benefits.

 Meanwhile, folding bicycle maker Brompton, which makes 50,000 bikes every year, has already sold more than 2,500 e-bikes, and predicts that at least half of its business could stem from them within the next decade.

 It is also putting £1 million into its hire scheme, whereby e-bikes can be rented for £3.50 a day to 50 more sites in the next three years, roughly double its current amount.